Aseelaldallal/FactorialCalculator/README.md

 navigate to localhost:3050 not localhost:3000.
 To avoid confusion, I removed port mapping from the client service (If developer navigates to locahost:3000, they'll see the react app, but all api requests will fail, confusing the developer.
 It's simpler to just remove port mapping).

+# PRODUCTION WORKFLOW

+We'll be using Elastic Beanstalk.
+[Fill in]

+- Create pull request to merge with master
+- Travis runs tests
+  - Runs tests on feature branch
+  - Runs tests on feature merged with master
+- If tests pass:
+  - Travis Builds Production Images
+  - Travis pushes images to Docker Hub
+  - Travis Pushes Project to Elastic Beanstalk
+  - Elastic Beanstalk pulls images from Docker Hub and Deploys

+## Client

+#### Nginx

+**Why Nginx**

+We need a server whose sole purpose is to respond to browser requests with the index.html file and js file that contains all the code.

+#### Docker

+We're using a multi-step build process.
+We basically copy over whatever is in app/build into new nginx container.

+By adding EXPOSE 3000, Elastic Beanstalk knows to use 3000 as a port for incoming traffic.